bricker0/HelloAppleMaps/README.md

 [![screenshot4](https://github.com/bricker0/HelloAppleMaps/blob/master/xcode4.png)](#features)

-12. Click Save.
+- Click Save.
 Now, your bug should be gone!

 When you navigate to the folder called "Frameworks" in Project Navigator, you should see a little suitcase with MapKit.framework
 This isn't enough though, we still need to make our outlet.
 To do this...

-- In the IB select the map box and hold down control and drag your curser to where you want to connect your IBOulet.
+- In the IB select the map box and hold down control and drag your cursor to where you want to connect your IBOulet.
 In the popup window enter the name of the object, which I named map.

 Leave the rest as default.
 You will see the storage is "Weak" meaning that when you close the app, the map will stop.